cyralinc/sidecar-failopen/README.md

 > - Does this tool support Snowflake repositories?

 Yes.
 All the information to get the fail-open to work with Snowflake repos can be found [here](./docs/snowflake.md).

+> - How do I add connection parameters to the repository?

+You can add them to the `ConnectionStringOptions` parameter on the CFT template.
+For example, to connect to a mongodb repository with a self signed certificate you can set the options to `ssl=true,tlsInsecure=true`, which will add these options to the connection string.